 About John Bradford

-John F. Bradford is the inaugural Council on Foreign Relations International Affairs Fellow in Indonesia.
+Dr. John F. Bradford is the Executive Director of the Yokosuka Council on Asia-Pacific Studies.
 He is also an adjunct senior fellow in the Maritime Security Programme at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University in Singapore.
 His research focuses on Asian security with special attention given to maritime issues and cooperative affairs.
 He retired from the U.S. Navy with the rank of Commander.